Skip to content

 tuple

-A tuple containing three elements: 1. forecasting_splits: list[DataSplitterForecastingGroup] List of generated forecasting split groups.
-2. events_splits: list[DataSplitterEventsGroup] List of generated event prediction split groups, corresponding to the forecasting splits.
+A tuple containing three elements: 1. forecasting_splits: list[DataSplitterForecastingGroup] or None List of generated forecasting split groups, or None if no forecasting splitter is set.
+2. events_splits: list[DataSplitterEventsGroup] or None List of generated event prediction split groups, or None if no events splitter is set.
 3. reference_dates: pd.DataFrame DataFrame containing the split dates and LoT dates used.

 Source code in twinweaver/instruction/data_splitter.py